SauravGitte/Expense_Tracker/README.md

 # Expense_Tracker
 Expense Tracker was a group project that me and my friends did in our course of DBMS.
+I contributed in the front-end part, designing the wireframes and E-R Diagram.

 Let's BEGIN.....
 Welcome to the Expense Tracker project!
 This is a web-based application that allows users to track their expenses and manage budgets efficiently.